PineAPPL: combining EW and QCD corrections for fast evaluation of LHC processes: Installation and usage of PineAPPL

 \subsection{Sample runcard for mg5\_aMC@NLO}

 The following run card was used to produce the results shown in section~\ref{sec:dy-lepton-pair-production}.
-The only difference with respect to a standard \textsc{mg5\_aMC} run is the switch \texttt{set iappl 1}, which enables to fill a \textsc{PineAPPL} grid.
+The only difference with respect to a standard \textsc{mg5\_aMC} run is the switch \texttt{set pineappl True}, which enables to fill a \textsc{PineAPPL} grid.
 For a complete set of runcards and patches see \url{https://n3pdf.github.io/pineappl}.